 You also have a lot of dust and sun exposure.
 If you’re involved in conservation efforts, on a walking safari, or spending any time outside of a game vehicle you need some decent safari clothes that will hold up to the elements.
 The best way is often to stick with solid name brands that we trust when ordering online or to shop in your local store, although that can be difficult with limited selections.

-With a safari, you’ve come to see nature and that’s just what you will encounter.
+With a safari, you’ve come to see nature, and that’s what you will encounter.
 So, your clothing needs to be well suited to the environments of Africa.
-When it comes to our outdoor wear we go for solid natural materials like hemp, linen, leather, or wool.
+We go for solid natural materials like hemp, linen, leather, or wool for our outdoor wear.

 Things like having pockets can make or break good safari wear.
 Where else will you stash things like lip balm, sunscreen, or even a pair of binoculars?